VO2 Max After 40: Why It Matters and How to Improve It

 | 60–70 | ~15% | ~5–7% |

-Sedentary adults lose VO2 max at about 10% per decade.
-Adults who maintain regular training cut that rate in half.
+Sedentary adults lose VO2 max at about 10% per decade on average.
+Adults who maintain regular training cut that rate roughly in half.
 The message is clear: staying active doesn't stop the clock, but it slows it dramatically.
+Women face additional challenges from hormonal changes during perimenopause and menopause — see our VO2 max guide for women for specifics.

 The Good News: Older Adults Respond Well to Training